 So instead of generating hype and attention from scratch, advertisers can place their messages inside communities where these already exist.

 "Who understands Spotify fans better than the artists themselves?
-That idea sparked the entire campaign," said Ricardo Franco, EVP Executive Creative Director at BBDO New York.
+That idea sparked the entire campaign," Ricardo Franco, EVP and executive creative director at BBDO New York, said in a statement.

 View this post on Instagram